Sikta2002/QR-Code-Component/README.md

 ## Overview

-**Challenge is to build out this QR-Card component and get it looking as close to the design as possible.**
+**Challenge is to build out this QR-Code component and get it looking as close to the design as possible.**

 ### Screenshot